Constanza, Dominican Republic: Tourism

 Constanza is known for its remarkable mountain climate despite being located in a tropical island.
-Local tourism is very often during winter time.
-Throughout the rest of the year it is visited because of its closeness to the scientific reserve of Ebano Verde and also to have the nearest route to the Pico Duarte, the tallest mountain in the Caribbean.
+Local tourism is rampant during the winter time.
+Throughout the rest of the year it is visited because of its proximity to the Ebano Verde Scientific Reserve and also to have the nearest route to the Pico Duarte, the tallest mountain in the country, island, and Caribbean.

 Ecology

-The nearby scientific reserve of Ebano Verde is the stronghold of the widest variety of flora and fauna of Hispaniola.
+The nearby Ebano Verde Scientific Reserve is the stronghold of the widest variety of flora and fauna of Hispaniola.
 The mountains surrounding the valley of Constanza are covered in Hispaniolan pine (Pinus occidentalis) forests.
-Typical fauna seen in the area includes the Hispaniolan palm crow, Antillean siskin, rufous-throated solitaire, Hispaniolan crossbill (abundance directly related to pine cone crop), and Hispaniolan trogon, while at lower elevations the Hispaniolan parrot, scaly-naped pigeon and golden swallow can be seen.
+Typical endemic fauna seen in the area includes the Hispaniolan palm crow, Antillean siskin, rufous-throated solitaire, Hispaniolan crossbill (whose abundance is directly related to pine cone crop), and Hispaniolan trogon, while at lower elevations the Hispaniolan parrot, scaly-naped pigeon and golden swallow can be seen, many of which are endangered species.

 Transportation

 The town can be reached either by local airlines through the Constanza Airport or through local bus companies.